Art Therapy Sydney

 When you have finished a piece of artwork or, in some cases, while you are still working on it, the therapist will ask you questions along the lines of how you feel about the artistic process, what was easy or difficult about creating your artwork, and what thoughts or memories you may have had while you were working.
 Generally, the therapist will ask about your experience and feelings before providing any observations.

-1. Place a piece of paper and hanve a pencil, or pen in front of you.
+Place a piece of paper and a pen or pencil in front of you.

 Reflection